 With a slightly larger capacity than the Euromaid, 6kg is still quite small relative to other washing machines, and would generally be suitable for a single or a couple.
 Once again larger households may find value in buying a larger washing machine.
 The Esatto features six washing programs, including a quick wash function.
 It also has an anti-crease function which is handy for those on the go… or those with pesky business shirts.
 Its controls are button-based and it features a 700RPM spin speed.

-Midea is another established brand somewhat catering to the budget end of the price spectrum.
-Once again you’ll find that if you want the cheapest washing machines, you’ll have to put up with a smaller capacity – in this case, 5.5kg.
-The Midea model features eight wash programs, as well as time delay, a pause button and a time remaining display.
-Controls are button-operated and the glass lid is transparent.
-It features a detergent dispenser instead of an agitator, and a soft close lid.
-It runs on cold water only.
+Simpson is another established brand somewhat catering to the budget end of the price spectrum.
+Once again you’ll find that if you want the cheapest washing machines, you’ll have to put up with a smaller capacity – in this case, 6.5kg.
+The Simpson model features 11 wash programs, as well as time delay, a pause button and a time remaining display.
+The control panel is accessible even if the lid is up.
+It also features Simpson’s agitator wash action and a durable lid stated to whistand a basket full of wet towels.
+It runs on both hot and cold water inlets.

 Cheapest Front Load Washing Machines

-Some familiar faces dominate the rankings for the cheapest front loaders – Midea, Esatto and Euromaid.
-It’s a similar story to the cheapest top loaders in that if you want to spend around $500, you’re generally stuck with a small capacity machine with limited features.
+Some familiar faces dominate the rankings for the cheapest front loaders – Euromaid, Esatto and Haier.
+It’s a similar story to the cheapest top loaders in that if you want to spend around $600, you’re generally stuck with a small capacity machine with limited features.

 Esatto 6kg – EFLW6